This website is best viewed in a browser that supports web standards.

-Yes, all of the courses required for each of the Master's/Specialist Programs advertised at the Northwest KC Center are available on site in Liberty.
+Yes, all of the courses required for each of the Master's/Specialist Programs advertised at the Northwest KC Center are available on site.

 All programs operate on an open cohort basis, which means that you may enter a program any given trimester.
 Depending on how quickly you want to progress, it is possible to complete a Master's Program of 32 hours in 18 months to 2 years.
 For a variety of reasons (time commitments, finances, etc.), you may desire to take longer than this amount of time.

 The fee schedule for one graduate credit hour can be located on the Fee Schedule page.